ccshaney/gabola/TECHNOTES.md

                         program will generate BX1 to BX20*. [default:20]

 ```
-### § Main Module 1 - LAB Gap Filling:
+### § Main Module 1 - LCB Gap Filling:
-If you choose to run the Preprocess module separately, you have to at least run Preprocess Step II before LAB Gap Filling.
+If you choose to run the Preprocess module separately, you have to at least run Preprocess Step II before LCB Gap Filling.

 #### *Step I. Produce barcode list for each gap*